Resume of David Whipp

 A full list of DV-related papers and presentations are here.
 Some highlights:

-I have been chair of the Verification Track at DesignCon from 2004 to present.
+Working on the field of Design Verification, I chaired the Verification Track at DesignCon from 2004 to 2011.

 - "Transaction Assertions in an Interface Definition Language"